Advanced-Programming-1401/Eighth-Assignment-Steam/README.md

 The Client component must provide a graphical or command-line interface for users to interact with the app.
 It should allow users to:
 - Create accounts by providing a username, a password, and a date of birth (DOB)
 - Login and logout securely (more info in [section 5](#5-use-a-hashing-algorithm-to-provide-security-for-user-accounts))
-- Browse the available video game catalogue
+- Browse the available video game catalog
 - View each individual game's details
 - Download video game files and manage these downloads